tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 GitHub pages uses Jekyll as its static site generator and has extensive set up and usage [documentation][GitHub Pages with Jekyll].
-After scanning that, I decided on running through the official [Jekyll Docs], in order to get a better handle on its requirements and capabilities.
+After scanning that, I decided on running through the official [Jekyll Docs], to get a better handle on its requirements and capabilities.

-One key point, somewhat obscured by the above guides, was that pushing any new content to the `master` branch of my repository would trigger that content being made public (almost) immediately.
-If I wanted to review my updates before publishing, I would have to install and run Jekyll locally.
-This was something I was definitely going to want to do for new content, major edits, and layout changes.
+One key point---somewhat obscured by the above guides---was that pushing content to the `master` branch of my repository would cause the public website to be updated (almost) immediately.
+If I wanted to (privately) review any new content, major edits, or layout changes, I would have to install and run Jekyll locally.
+This was something I was definitely going to want to do.

 [GitHub Pages with Jekyll]: https://help.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll
 [Jekyll Docs]: https://jekyllrb.com/docs/

 ## Installing Jekyll on Fedora 31

+Unfortunately the [GitHub Guide] and the [Jekyll Guide] did not strictly agree on how to install Jekyll, and some of the advice relating to [Ruby], [RubyGems], and [Bundler] did not seem appropriate for Fedora.

-I found a number of Jekyll installation guides, including a [GitHub Guide] and a [Jekyll Guide].
-Unfortunately these guides do not strictly agree, so some research and experimentation was required to find the best path forward.
-In particular, there were some Fedora specific wrinkles with [Ruby], [RubyGems], and [Bundler] that I needed to sort out first.
+Some research and experimentation was required to find the best path forward.

 [GitHub Guide]: https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll
 [Jekyll Guide]: https://jekyllrb.com/docs/installation/other-linux/